fraction/oasis/docs/contributing.md

 - Compact JavaScript syntax, not HTML-in-JS (see: nanohtml)
 - HTML tags as exported functions, not arbitrary strings (see: HyperScript)
-- Meant to be used alone "bring your own HyperScript" (see: hyperscript-helpers)
+- Meant to be used alone, not "bring your own HyperScript" (see: hyperscript-helpers)
 - Uses HyperScript under the hood, which I've had lots of experience with
-- Maintained by someone in my city (!) which is always a nice bonux
+- Maintained by someone in my city (!) which is always a nice bonus
 - Fun and friendly readme that's both light and super informative

 The only bummer is that I can't find any other modules using it in production,